grocid/CTF/SharifCTF/2016/README.md

 fenc.close()
 ```

 The first thing we determine is q.
-We can do this by computing the difference between ciphertexts, since then the part rand + 1 will cancel out, leaving something
+We can do this by computing the difference between ciphertexts, since then the part rand + 1 will cancel out, leaving something which is a multiple of q (and not rand, since it it differs by 1).
+Doing the same things as in the previous challenge, we can filter out additional factors.

 ```python